Endocrinology Clinical Training

-The Endocrinology Fellowship Program comprises a myriad of clinical rotations throughout the training period to cover the breadth of endocrinology.
+The Endocrinology and Metabolism Fellowship Program comprises a myriad of clinical rotations throughout the training period to cover the breadth of endocrinology.
 Most clinical training is provided in the first year, during which fellows cover the inpatient consult services or the inpatient diabetes unit and attend a variety of clinics at the different training sites.
 Our second- and third-year fellows primarily work on their research projects while continuing to gain valuable clinical experience in their continuity clinics once or twice a week.

 Parkland Memorial Hospital is a large, 968-bed county hospital, which provides medical care for a large indigent population.
 St. Paul University Hospital and Zale Lipshy University Hospital are the university teaching hospitals for UT Southwestern Medical Center.
 The Dallas Veterans Affairs Medical Center provides care to the veterans of North Texas.